tetsuo/tetsuo.github.io/articles/mailroom.md

 description: How PostgreSQL alone can handle your account activation and password reset workflows without relying on a message broker
 tags: sql,c,rust,tutorial
 published: 2024-11-17T00:00:00
-updated: 2025-05-30T13:37:00
+updated: 2025-06-02T13:37:00
 ---

 > How PostgreSQL alone can handle your account activation and password reset workflows without relying on a message broker.

-[**mailroom**](https://github.com/tetsuo/mailroom/) is a transactional email system designed for user lifecycle communications.
-It leverages PostgreSQL [triggers](https://www.postgresql.org/docs/current/sql-createtrigger.html) and [notification events](https://www.postgresql.org/docs/current/sql-notify.html) to detect changes in account status and batch-process related email notifications.
+[**mailroom**](https://github.com/tetsuo/mailroom/) is a budget-friendly system for managing account lifecycle communications.
+It uses PostgreSQL [triggers](https://www.postgresql.org/docs/current/sql-createtrigger.html) and [notification events](https://www.postgresql.org/docs/current/sql-notify.html) to detect changes in account status and batch-process related email notifications.

-In this post, I walk through how it's built, the problems it solves, and the trade-offs that come with the approach.

----

-First, we'll set up the schema and triggers to track user lifecycle changes using a simple PostgreSQL-backed queue.
-Then, we'll build a collector service with **libpq** in C to consume notification events and process action tokens in batches.
+This post will demonstrate mailroom's architecture and key components through the implementation of a real-world account onboarding workflow.
+First, we'll set up the schema and triggers to track changes on accounts using a simple PostgreSQL-backed queue.
+Next, we'll build a collector service with libpq in C to consume notification events and process action tokens in batches.
 Let's dive in.

 # Schema overview